andrew-noble/mc9s12-embedded-projects/README.md

 To date, I don't think I've been as intellectually excited as I was when I did these projects, so I have them here for posterity.

 They were written for the motorola (then freescale, now NXP) MC9S12XDP512 microcontroller and I used codewarrior as an IDE.
-All three projects incorporated cooperative multitasking to accomplish several disparate tasks simultaneously like including detecting keypad presses, displaying characters to the LCD, and performing the business logic of the project like blinking led's or PID control logic.
+All three projects incorporated cooperative multitasking to accomplish several disparate tasks simultaneously like detecting keypad presses, displaying characters to the LCD, and performing the "business logic" of the project like blinking led's or PID control logic.

 ## Hardware: